maxBombrun/plumeTracking/README.md

 The aim is to improve models for plume dynamics and automated monitoring in near-real time of volcanic eruptions.

+Note: This algorithm was, originally, not developped to process videos recorded using cameras operating in the visible wavelengths but still give some good results.
+Feel free to try.

 ## Usage